 Aragog Box Writeup & Walkthrough – [HTB] – HackTheBox

-This article shows how to hack the Aragog box and gain both user.txt and root.txt step by step based on Kali Linux and tools.
+This article demonstrates how to hack the Aragog box and gain both user.txt and root.txt step by step, utilizing Kali Linux and various tools.

-Aragog is a machine on the HackTheBox Platform.
+Aragog is a machine available on the HackTheBox platform.

-Before attacking Aragog box, we first need to enumerate open ports.
-Execute the following command to run a nmap scan.
-The scan is able to identify open ports.
+Before attacking the Aragog box, it’s crucial to enumerate open ports.
+Run the following Nmap scan to identify open ports:

 1